BennyDeBock/portfolio/content/blog/software-version-a-brief-introduction/index.md

 ## How can we recognise when versioning is used?

 When software is coupled with versioning practices, they are usually combined with a version number.
-This number usually consists of numerical and/or alphpanumeric components that convey information about the program's evolution as well as its compatibility with previous or future releases of the software.
+This number usually consists of numerical and/or alphanumeric components that convey information about the program's evolution as well as its compatibility with previous or future releases of the software.

 Some of the most common versioning schemes are listed below:
 1. Sematic Versioning (SemVer): The most popular method of versioning you'll find online.
 SemVer uses the `major.minor.patch` syntax, with `major` referring to software-breaking changes, `minor` referring to backward-compatible additions, and `patch` referring to backward-compatible bug fixes.